 The Corporation is authorized to issue up to \$4.7 billion of bonds or notes plus an amount necessary to fund capital reserve requirements, costs of issuance and a limited amount of capitalized interest.
 As of March 31, 1996, the Corporation had issued all the debt it was authorized to issue.
-Any future debt issuance is limited to refunding purposes.
-At year end, the Corporation had \$3.9 billion in bonds outstanding, net of unamortized deferred amounts.
-This represents a \$177 million decrease from the prior year.
+Any future debt issuance is limited to refunding or portfolio management purposes.
+At year end, the Corporation had \$3.7 billion in bonds outstanding, net of unamortized deferred amounts.
+This represents a \$210 million decrease from the prior year.

-In addition to the debt noted above, the Corporation has \$3 million in other long-term obligations which represent investment earnings payable for rebate of investment earnings to the Federal government, of which \$249 thousand, while not due and payable at March 31, is expected to be paid within the next fiscal year.
+In addition to the debt noted above, the Corporation has \$645 thousand in other long-term obligations which represent investment earnings payable for rebate of investment earnings to the Federal government.

-As of March 31, 2009, the ratings assigned to the Corporation are as follows: Aa3 by Moody's Investors Services, AAA by Standard and Poor's Ratings Services, and AA- by Fitch Ratings.
+As of March 31, 2010, the ratings assigned to the Corporation are as follows: Aa3 by Moody's Investors Services, AAA by Standard and Poor's Ratings Services, and AA- by Fitch Ratings.